i7strelok/exads/README.md

 Technical details:

-1) It was used PHP 8.0.3 for doing this technical test with Visual Studio Code as code edit.
+1) PHP 8.0.3 was used for doing this technical test with Visual Studio Code as code edit.

 2) Naming conventions have been respected, such as PSR1, PSR2, PSR4.